AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/synergy/operating-synergy.md

 on the server.
 It's also good for generative plugins where you define the FX names.

 > If you select layers then press <Keys.HardKey>Locate</Keys.HardKey>, the layer intensity will be set to full but all media and FX will be cleared.
-This is useful to get a layer back to a known state, but you don't get any output. **To get some output you will need to then select a media clip**.
+This is useful to get a layer back to a known state, but you don't get any output. <strong>To get some output you will need to then select a media clip</strong>.

 The Clip selection window also shows you the progress of clips being transcoded by the Ai server.